 The largest win margin at this track is 26.777 seconds.

-The race has been won at Albert Park by less than five seconds on seven occasions.
-The average win margin at the circuit is 10.657 seconds.
+The race has been won at Albert Park by less than five seconds on eight occasions.
+The average win margin at the circuit is 10.633 seconds.

 ON THE PODIUM AT ALBERT PARK

-From the 25 races at Albert Park, 28 different drivers have finished on the podium.
-No Australian drivers have finished on the podium at their home event during in its tenure in Melbourne.
+From the 26 races at Albert Park, 28 different drivers have finished on the podium.
+No Australian drivers have finished on the podium at their home event during in its tenure in Melbourne – though Daniel Ricciardo did stand on the podium before being excluded from the final result in 2014.

 Lewis Hamilton is the driver with the most podiums at Albert Park.

-Lewis Hamilton has finished in the top three nine times at the Australian Grand Prix.
-Two times more than Sebastian Vettel, who is second on the list.
+Lewis Hamilton has finished in the top three ten times at the Australian Grand Prix.
+That’s three times more than Sebastian Vettel, who is second on the list.

 Ferrari are the team with the most podiums here.

-Charles Leclerc’s victory in the 2022 Australian Grand Prix took Ferrari’s Albert Park podium tally to 20.
+Charles Leclerc’s victory in the 2022 Australian Grand Prix took Ferrari’s Albert Park podium tally to 20, the most for any team at the venue.

-Lewis Hamilton has the record of nine podiums here, while Fernando Alonso has had five top three finishes.
-Valtteri Bottas has two podium appearances, while Kevin Magnussen, Max Verstappen, Charles Leclerc, Sergio Perez and George Russell each have a single Albert Park podium finish to their name.
+Lewis Hamilton has the record of ten podiums here, while Fernando Alonso has had six top three finishes.
+Valtteri Bottas and Max Verstappen each have two podium appearances, while Kevin Magnussen, Charles Leclerc, Sergio Perez and George Russell each have a single Albert Park podium finish to their name.

 ALBERT PARK POLESITTERS

-From the 25 Australian Grands Prix held at Albert Park, ten different drivers have taken pole position here.
+From the 26 Australian Grands Prix held at Albert Park, 11 different drivers have taken pole position here.

 Lewis Hamilton has taken the most poles here.